moritzploss/tribology/README.md

 # version history

 #### 0.2.2.dev
-Current development version on github
+Current development version on GitHub.

+- docstrings for module `tribology_boundary_element` changed to numpy format and refactored
 - docstrings for module `tribology` changed to numpy format and refactored
 - function `eeff` renamed to `reff`
 - function `meff` renamed to `eeff`